mmichall/pl-modernbert/README.md

 **Polish ModernBERT: The Long and Short of Polish Language Understanding**

-The repository provides four Polish ModernBERT checkpoints together with the LongContext benchmark and the NKJP-NER* resources used in the paper.
+The repository provides the
+LongContext benchmark and the NKJP-NER* resources used in the paper.
 The repository will be de-anonymized and released publicly upon publication.

 ## Model checkpoints

-The following checkpoints are available as assets of the repository release:
+The following checkpoints will be available as assets of the repository release:

 | Model | Context length | Parameters | Archive |
 |---|---:|---:|---|